Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 Build the "Brackets" target.

 ####Building from the command line
-Open a GitBash window at the `brackets-shell` directory.
+Open a GitBash window at the `brackets-shell` directory and run `scripts/build.sh`.
-Set the `BRACKETS_SRC` environment variable to point to the location of the brackets repo (e.g. `export BRACKETS_SRC=/C/Users/[username]/dev/brackets`).
-Run `scripts/build.sh`.
-This will make a release build of Brackets at `Release/Brackets.exe`.

 ####Running
+The build output is located at `Release\Brackets.exe`.

-When you launch Brackets, you will be prompted to select an `index.html` file.
+When you launch this executable, you will be prompted to select an `index.html` file.
 Navigate to your local copy of the brackets repo and select `src\index.html`.
 You will be prompted to select the `index.html` file every time you launch.

-You can also run the `tools\setup_for_hacking` script in the brackets repo to create a symlink build directory.
-Pass the full path to the directory of the app you are building.
+You can also run the `tools\setup_for_hacking` script in the brackets repo to create a symlink in the build directory.
+Pass the full path to the directory containing the exe you are building.
 Debug builds are in the `Debug` directory, and Release builds are in the `Release` directory.

 ## Linux